-Queen’s speech sets out plans for schools to become academies
+Queen’s Speech sets out plans for schools to become academies

 “This will support the ambition that by 2030, 90% of primary school children will achieve the expected standard in reading, writing and maths, and the percentage of children meeting the expectedstandard in the worst performing areas will have increased by a third,” the Prince of Wales announced.

-In the speech, Charles said that more schools would be able to convert to academies in strong trusts by removing “barriers to conversion for faith schools and grammar schools”.
+Delivering the Queen’s Speech on behalf of the monarch, Charles said that more schools would be able to convert to academies in strong trusts by removing “barriers to conversion for faith schools and grammar schools”.

 The Government has assured grammar schools that this will not mean they lose their ability to select pupils on academic potential.